xataxell/infiniteyield-reborn/README.md

 # Infinite Yield Reborn
 A forked infinite yield but **better**.

-### THIS PROJECT WAS DISCONTINUE BECAUSE OF [AZULA.CS](https://api.infiniteyieldreborn.xyz/) HARVESTING DATAS FROM USERS
+### THIS PROJECT WAS DISCONTINUED BECAUSE OF [AZULA.CS](https://api.infiniteyieldreborn.xyz/) HARVESTING DATAS FROM USERS AND SWITCHING TO LATTE

 Master branch's Loadstring:
 ```lua